 Requirements for Dog Friendly Landscaping

 The first thing that you need to do while creating a dog friendly yard is to observe your canine friend’s behavior and traits.
 Take notes of where does your dog prefer to play, patrol, go potty or dig for a bone.
 You will want to incorporate these details into your yard design for best results.

-Following are a few points that you must consider during your yard building project-
+Important points that you must consider during your yard building project

 - Most dogs love to run around and engage in rough play.
 If yours is one of them then be sure to leave a considerable portion of the yard open.
 You can put turf in that area to make it activity friendly.